nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* tour guides in Singapore
 * has a need to manage a significant number of contacts
+* has a need to collate and access contacts
+* has a need to find contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts faster than a typical mouse/GUI driven app and is able to find the necessary contact details quickly

 ### User stories